Haplo86/RepData_PeerAssessment1/PA1_template.md

 ## Differences in activity patterns between weekdays and weekends

-### Factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day
+### Factor variable in the dataset with two levels: weekdays and weekends indicating whether a given date is a weekday or weekend day

 First I changed my locale so to have the names of the days in English, then I transformed the format of the date so to have the name of the week abbreviated.
 After that I added a new column, `days`, in which I stored the type of day of the week, `weekends` or `weekdays`.
 I factorized the column, gave it the name `days` and finally i grouped it by interval and days, summarising the mean of the steps.